openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

  * `Proctoring Software System Requirements <http://clientportal.softwaresecure.com/support/index.php?/Knowledgebase/Article/View/252/0/system-requirements-remote-proctor-now>`_

-If you take an exam as a proctored exam, you must receive a Satisfactory result when the recording of your proctoring session is reviewed, otherwise you cannot earn credit for your course even if you have attained a passing grade.
+To satisfy the proctored exam requirement for credit eligibility, you must take the exam as a proctored exam and receive a **Satisfactory** result for your proctoring session review as well as a passing grade on the exam itself.

 If you are not ready to take the exam right now, you can return to it and make your choice later, although you should give yourself enough time to take it